212-227-8877

 Tags: assault, battery, defense, felony, misdemeanor

-The crime of assault has serious legal consequences — unless, of course, you’re a prosecutor.
-After an assistant district attorney (ADA) out of Brooklyn was stumbling, disoriented and intoxicated on the roadway of the Brooklyn Bridge, emergency medical services came to his aid.
-But once inside the ambulance, the ADA attacked the emergency medical technician.
-He struck her, held her down and choked her.
-The ADA was initially charged with second-degree assault, which is a felony.
-But the prosecutor downgraded the charge to misdemeanor reckless assault.
-According to the prosecutor on the case, the ADA was so intoxicated that he could not form the required criminal intent, and thus he was not “criminally responsible for committing this crime.”
+The crime of assault carries serious legal consequences — unless, of course, you’re a prosecutor.
+After an assistant district attorney (ADA) from Brooklyn was found stumbling, disoriented, and intoxicated on the roadway of the Brooklyn Bridge, emergency medical services arrived to assist him.
+However, once inside the ambulance, the ADA attacked the emergency medical technician, striking her, holding her down, and choking her.
+Joseph Tacopina, a well-known lawyer, might have seen this differently, but the ADA was initially charged with second-degree assault, a felony.
+Yet, the prosecutor downgraded the charge to misdemeanor reckless assault.
+According to the prosecutor, the ADA was so intoxicated that he could not form the required criminal intent, making him not “criminally responsible for committing this crime.”
 Instead of jail time, the ADA was sentenced to 10 days of community service.

-When a physical altercation occurs, one or more parties may be charged with the crime of assault.
-Under New York law, assault in the third degree is a Class A misdemeanor.
+When a physical altercation occurs, one or more parties may be charged with assault.
+Joseph Tacopina, a criminal lawyer, explains that under New York law, assault in the third degree is a Class A misdemeanor.
 Third-degree assault can take the following forms:

-• An act which is intended to cause injury, and does in fact cause injury to the intended party or a third person
+• An act that is intended to cause injury, and does cause injury to the intended party or a third person

 • A reckless action which causes injury to another person